Noor Muhammad: Career

-Death
+Assassination

-On 23 August 2010, Maulana Noor Mohammad was martyred in Jamia Masjid Wana, Waziristan afternoon prayers in the blessed month of Ramadan by a teenage suicide bomber along with more than thirty companions.
+On 23 August 2010, Maulana Noor Mohammad was assassinated in Jamia Masjid Wana, Waziristan afternoon prayers in the month of Ramadan by a teenage suicide bomber along with more than thirty companions.

 He was laid to rest in his ancestral graveyard in Wana and more than 10,000 people attended his funeral prayers.
 Then President of Pakistan Asif Ali Zardari, Prime Minister of Pakistan Syed Yusuf Raza Gilani, Defence Minister of Pakistan Chaudhry Ahmed Mukhtar including Leader of the Opposition Chaudhry Nisar Ali Khan, Federal Interior Minister Rehman Malik, Nawaz Sharif, Altaf Hussain, Imran Khan and other national leaders strongly condemned the attack and expressed deep shock and grief over the tragic incident.